JStans12/professional_skills/README.md

 ## Overview
 ### Module 1:
 * [Learning to Pair](#learning-to-pair)
-	* Portfolio Deliverable: DTR Memo from 1 paired project
 * [Feedback - Part I](#feedback_1)
-	* Portfolio Deliverable: Feedback from and to your partners in your projects (listed under "Feedback/Community" on portfolios repo)
 * [Personal Branding - Part I](#personal-branding-1)
-	* Portfolio Deliverables:
-		* Resume with a summary statement and placeholder for projects and skills to be obtained during Turing
-		* LinkedIn profile with a summary, descriptions under experience, and Turing under education
 * [Personal Branding - Part II](#personal-branding-2)
-	* Portfolio Deliverable: Copy for your personal website
 * [StrengthsFinder (optional)](#strengths-finder-1)
-	* Reflections on how you'll use your strengths next module delivered to Allison

 ### Module 2:
 * [Collaborative Communication for Working in Teams](#collaborative-communication-teams)